thekvs/microproxy/README.md

 * Ability to log all requests.
 * Ability to tweak X-Forwarded-For header.
 * Ability to specify IP address for outgoing connections.
+* Ability to forward requests to upstream proxy.
 * Reasonable memory usage.

 ## Installing